 7. Shoulderstand/Plow Pose

-If you feel like Shoulderstand puts too much pressure on the neck, this modification with the blanket can help to keep pressure off the neck.
-Fold one or more blankets and place them underneath the shoulders, so that when you lie down, the blanket is directly under the shoulders and not underneath the neck.
-This way you create more space for your neck.
-But still be careful with this pose and don’t perform it if you have any contraindications.
+If Shoulderstand and Plow put too much pressure on your neck, you can use a blanket for added support.
+Fold one or more blankets and place them under your shoulders, so that when you lie down, the blanket is directly under your shoulders and not your neck.
+This will create more space for your neck and reduce pressure.
+However, be cautious with these poses and avoid them if you have any contraindications.

-8. Head To Knee Pose
+8. Head to Knee Pose

-9. Garland Pose/ Yoga Squat
+9. Garland Pose/Yoga Squat

 10. Savasana

-[…] 10 Ways To Use A Yoga Blanket […]
+Pingback: 10 Beest Ways To Use A Yoga Bolster (with pictures)